CARPEM/GalaxyDocker/README.md

 sudo docker-compose build
 ```

-* Before you start Galaxy, be sure that all the port are open (cf the section related to the [port opening](#ports) or FAQ 4.2).
+* Before you start Galaxy, be sure that all the port are open (cf. the section related to the [port opening](#ports)).

-Run them  all the containers with docker-compose.

 Please note that the whole process takes around *ten minutes*.
 The regate container waits ***5 minutes*** after the
 launch of *webgalaxy container*.

+Run the application with:

 ```sh
 #Start all the containers